'We fail our children miserably if we assume the school can do everything'

 We work in partnership with the Local Authority who support us with services including moderation of teachers' assessments for EYFS, Year 2 and 6, HR, health and safety and budget and finance support.
 We also contribute to the education in Cheshire West and Chester, for example by Ms Stewart working with the Local Authority as an Associate School Improvement Adviser.

-Edsential is a community interest company that supports us through a range of services including school meals, cleaning and catering, governor services and music.
+Edsential is a community interest company that supports us through a range of services including school meals, governor services and music.
 It is through our partnership with Edsential and the music hub that we are able to provide Endangered Instrument Scholarships to our talented musicians.
-Our children, past and present, contribute to Edsential music ensembles including Cheshire Youth Orchestra, Vale Royal Wind Band, Mezzo and Training Band and Super Strings.
-One of our governors, Mrs Rocke is chair of Cheshire Youth Orchestra and has helped us develop strong music links in the locality.
+Kingsmeaders, past and present, contribute to Edsential's music ensembles including Cheshire Youth Orchestra, Vale Royal Wind Band, Mezzo and Training Band and Super Strings.
+One of our governors, Mrs Rocke is chair of Cheshire Youth Orchestra and helps us have strong music links in the locality.

-Along with the overwhelming majority of primary schools (Local Authority schools and Academies) in the Northwich area, we are members of the Northwich Education Partnership.
+Along with the overwhelming majority of maintained primary schools and academies in the Northwich area, we are members of the Northwich Education Partnership.
 As a group of state primary schools we are committed to working together to the benefit of all the town's children.

-Year 2 and 4 - The Northwich Art Town Trail showcased art in our schools.
+The Northwich Art Town Trail showcased art in our schools by children in years 2 and 4.
 In 2018 the theme was Our Town.

-Year 5 - Northwich Sings brings together the children of the schools in a vocal celebration.
-2018 - Wind in the Willows.
+Northwich Sings brings together children in a vocal celebration.

-Year 6 - Northwich Pupil Parliament enables children to decide on and lead initiatives in their own schools.
-2018 MPs choose to look at homelessness and litter with July litter-pick planned across the area.
+Northwich Pupil Parliament enables children to decide on and lead initiatives in their own schools.

 Staff also enjoy the benefits of partnership working.
-Headteachers meet termly and have developed support for Newly and Recently Qualified teachers, providing local training and support to nurture the excellent teachers in our schools.
-The partnership has provided training for leaders and governors on data protection and GDPR.
+Headteachers meet termly.
+This year they have shared data on standards and have set up a working party to look at how we can share our practice around behaviour and the increase in high needs children in this area (at a time of diminishing school budgets).
+NEP has developed a programme of CPD (continuous professional development) for Newly and Recently Qualified teachers, who can access local training and support to nurture excellent teachers in all our schools.
+The partnership has also provided training for leaders and governors on data protection and GDPR.

-Since September 2012 Kingsmead alumni have benefitted from and contributed to the excellent education at Sir John Deane's.
+Since September 2012 our ex pupils have benefitted from and contributed to the excellent education for sixth formers at Sir John Deane's.
 Students provide excellent role models and support for our children as learning mentors.
-They also support young musicians, sport and science staff and students make an invaluable contribution to Science Week.
-Business support staff have worked with Mrs Cocker and her team and Ms Kerry Kirkwood, the college principal is our link governor for Communication, Language and Literacy.
+They have also supported young musicians, sportsmen and women and science staff and students make an invaluable contribution to Science Week.

 The Vale Royal School Sports Partnership enables our children to participate widely in inter-school competitions.
 Chris Story has led INSET days at Kingsmead and teachers have attended professional development events led by the SSP.
-Mrs Marklove is released from Leftwich High and has supported our teachers' skills and knowledge through leading and coaching PE teaching at Kingsmead.
+HIgh School specialist PE teachers are released from Leftwich High and has supported our teachers' skills and knowledge through leading and coaching PE teaching at Kingsmead.